Quick Answer: If you are in a hurry, our recommendation for the best pillow for baby flat head syndrome is the Baby Love Memory Foam Pillow.

 Instead, we recommend using these pillows for play time during the day when your baby is awake, supervised, and aware of what is around her.
 Some of them are best used in swings and strollers, and others are great for use with floor gyms.

-Best Baby Pillows For Flat Head Syndrome
+Best Baby Pillows For Flat Head Syndrome of 2020

 This memory foam pillow from Baby Love USA offers great support by molding to your baby’s unique shape.